ROODI: Reconstructing Occluded Objects with Denoising Inpainters: Experiments

-\paragraph{Evaluation metrics} We evaluate the quality of extraction using three standard metrics: Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Metric (SSIM)~\cite{wang2004image}, and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable}.
-As we wish to focus on the object of interest, we only compute these metrics for the pixels within a bounding box defined by 1.2$\times$ the bounding box that tightly bounds the target object.
-We average the metrics across all extracted objects for each scene.
+\customparagraph{Evaluation metrics} We evaluate the quality of extraction using four standard metrics: Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Metric (SSIM)~\cite{wang2004image}, Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable}, and Intersection over Union (IoU).
+As we wish to focus on the object of interest, we only compute PSNR, SSIM, and LPIPS within a bounding box defined by 1.2$\times$ the bounding box that tightly bounds the target object.
+We average the metrics over all extracted objects in each scene, then over scenes.

-\paragraph{Baselines} We compare our method with three baselines: \begin{itemize} \item \textbf{OmniSeg3D-GS~\cite{OmniSeg3D}} (CVPR'24): is an author-provided extension of OmniSeg3D~\cite{OmniSeg3D} that uses 3DGS as the underlying 3D representation.
-It trains 3DGS with an additional feature that can be used to segment out objects.
+\customparagraph{Baselines} We compare our method with three baselines: \begin{itemize} \item \textbf{OmniSeg3D-GS~\cite{OmniSeg3D}}: is an author-provided extension of OmniSeg3D~\cite{OmniSeg3D} that uses 3DGS as the 3D representation.
+It trains 3DGS with an additional feature that can be used to segment objects.
 We select a pixel on the target object and extract Gaussians whose cosine similarity of semantic feature with the target object exceeds a preset threshold.
-We carefully choose the threshold and the pixel for best results. \item \textbf{Gaussian Grouping~\cite{gaussiangrouping}} (ECCV'24): trains 3DGS with an additional feature, and with a classifier that takes each feature as input and outputs logits.
-We extract Gaussians where the logit corresponding to the target is maximized. \item \textbf{SAGA~\cite{saga}} (AAAI'25): trains 3DGS with an additional feature, similar to the former two.
+We carefully choose the threshold and the pixel for best results. \item \textbf{Gaussian Grouping~\cite{gaussiangrouping}}: trains 3DGS with an additional feature, and with a classifier that takes each feature as input and outputs logits.
+We extract Gaussians where the logit corresponding to the target is maximized. \item \textbf{SAGA~\cite{saga}}: trains 3DGS with an additional feature, similar to the former two.
 As in the case of OmniSeg3D-GS, we again select a pixel on the target object and extract Gaussians whose cosine similarity exceeds a preset threshold. \end{itemize} We use the implementation provided by the authors for all baselines.
 Kindly refer to the appendix for the implementation details of our method.
 We will release code.